kinhosz/Neural/README.md

 - `eta (float)`: learning rate.
 If not defined, we assume a default rate of 0.01.
 - `gpu (bool)`: if **True**, allows the neural network to automatically switch the context for GPU usage to improve performance.
 - `mini_batch_size(int)`: power of 2.
 The network will process learning in parallel with the mini-batch size passed.
 If the GPU option is not selected, the network will continue to process data with the same mini-batch size but without parallelization.
 The size of the mini-batch depends on available memory, a size of 128 is usually better.
+- `multilabel`: if for one instance, you need select more than one label.

 Example:
 ```py